Mae Murray: Decline

-Murray appeared in the title role in the Erich von Stroheim-directed film The Merry Widow (1925), opposite John Gilbert.
-When silent films gave way to talkies, she made an insecure debut in the new medium in Peacock Alley (1930), a remake of her earlier 1921 version Peacock Alley.
-In 1931, she was cast with newcomer Irene Dunne, leading man Lowell Sherman, and fellow silent screen star Norman Kerry in the talkie Bachelor Apartment.
-The film was critically panned at the time of release and Murray made only one more film, High Stakes (1931), also with Sherman.
+Murray appeared in the title role in the Erich von Stroheim-directed film The Merry Widow (1925), with John Gilbert.
+When silent films gave way to sound film, she debuted in the medium in Peacock Alley (1930), a remake of her earlier 1921 version Peacock Alley.
+In 1931, she was cast with Irene Dunne, Lowell Sherman, and fellow silent screen star Norman Kerry in Bachelor Apartment.
+The film was critically panned at the time of release, and Murray made only one more film: High Stakes (1931), also with Sherman.

-A critical blow to her film career occurred after she married her fourth husband, David Mdivani, a Georgian man of minor aristocratic roots, whose brothers Serge and Alexis married actress Pola Negri and the heiress Barbara Hutton respectively.
+A critical blow to her film career occurred after she married her fourth husband David Mdivani, a Georgian man of minor aristocratic roots, whose brothers Serge and Alexis married actress Pola Negri and the heiress Barbara Hutton respectively.
 The couple married on June 27, 1926, and Mdivani became her manager, suggesting that his new wife ought to leave MGM.
 Murray took her husband's advice and walked out of her contract with MGM, making a powerful foe of studio boss Louis B. Mayer.
-Later, she would swallow her pride and pleaded to return, but Mayer would not rehire her.
+Later, she swallowed her pride and pleaded to return, but Mayer would not rehire her.
 In effect, Mayer's hostility meant that Murray was blacklisted from working for the Hollywood studios.

 Meanwhile, in 1927, Murray was sued by her then-masseuse, the famous Hollywood fitness guru Sylvia of Hollywood, for the outstanding amount of $2,125; a humiliating and detailed court case followed.

 Later years

-In the 1940s, Murray appeared regularly at Billy Rose's Diamond Horseshoe, a nightclub which specialized in a "Gay '90s" atmosphere, often presenting stars of the past for nostalgic value.
-Her appearances collected mixed reviews: her dancing (in particular the Merry Widow Waltz) was well received, but she was criticized for her youthful costumes and heavy makeup application, trying to conceal her age.
-In 1946, she taught ballroom dancing to young teenagers at a dance studio in Los Angeles.
+In the 1940s, Murray appeared regularly at Billy Rose's Diamond Horseshoe, a nightclub that specialized in a "Gay '90s" atmosphere, often presenting stars of the past for nostalgic value.
+Her appearances collected mixed reviews: her dancing (in particular the Merry Widow Waltz) was well received, but she was criticized for her youthful costumes and heavy makeup application, which were seen as attempts to conceal her age.
+In 1946 she taught ballroom dancing to teenagers at a dance studio in Los Angeles.
 It was located on Crenshaw Blvd., near 48th Street.

-Murray's finances continued to collapse, and for most of her later life she lived in poverty.
-She was the subject of an authorized biography, The Self-Enchanted (1959), written by Jane Ardmore, that has often been incorrectly called Murray's autobiography.
+Murray's finances continued to collapse, and for most of her later life, she lived in poverty.
+She was the subject of the authorized biography The Self-Enchanted (1959), written by Jane Ardmore, that has been incorrectly called Murray's autobiography.

-On the evening of February 19, 1964, 78-year-old Murray was found disoriented in St. Louis, thinking that she had completed a bus trip to New York.
+On the evening of February 19, 1964, 78-year-old Murray was found disoriented in St. Louis, thinking that she had completed a bus trip to New York City.
 Murray explained to a Salvation Army officer that she had become lost trying to find her hotel, which she had forgotten the name of.
-She also refused bus fare back to Los Angeles as she claimed to have a ticket for the remainder of the journey in her purse, "if she could find it."
+She also refused bus fare back to Los Angeles as she claimed to have a ticket for the remainder of the journey in her purse "if she could find it."